wp-plugins/wangguard/readme.txt

 == Frequently Asked Questions ==

+= What do you mean with Personal use? =

+This means that whenever you have less than 500 daily registrations, you make less than $200/month or you are not a company, you never have to pay anything for WangGuard.

+= What do you mean with Limited Time? =

+Who make more than $200/month, need more than 500 API Queries/month or is a company they not have to pay anything until at least June 2012, being able to extend until 2013.
+We will not charge anything until we develop everything that we want to develop and be the best service by far.

+= If I am a personal user, Why I need an API Key? =

+The API is that your site can talk to our server.
+If you have connected your site with other services like Facebook or Twitter services (also free) you're using API keys also, but they put other names to the API Key.
+We need to know who is connecting to our server for security reasons.

 = Can I use WangGuard on non-multisites WordPress Installs (Standard WordPress)? =

 Yes, absolutely.
 Only the WangGuard plugin and its associated web service will help to protect the registration page of your WordPress Standard, WordPress Multisite, or BuddyPress from sploggers and unwanted users.

 = Is this plugin available in other languages? =